Felipe Rodríguez (singer): Recordings

 all of which became hits and are now considered as classics in Puerto Rico.

 Later years

 In the 1980s, Rodríguez continued to record and had hits with "Por Primera Vez" (1983) (For the First Time) and "Juntos otra Vez" (1986) (Together Again).
 In 1987, he was able to realize one of his dreams when he performed at the Luis A. Ferre Center for Performing Arts in San Juan.
 In the 1990s, Rodríguez continued to be active as a singer and when not singing he would be at the recording studio producing.

 Later in the 1990s, he suffered a fall from a step ladder in his home in Carolina, Puerto Rico, which hurt his back.
 Eventually the fall complicated with a pneumonia and contributed to his death.
-Felipe "La Voz" Rodríguez died on May 26, 1999 in San Juan, Puerto Rico.
+Felipe "La Voz" Rodríguez died on May 26, 1999, in San Juan, Puerto Rico.
+He was buried at Cementerio Parque de Luz in his hometown of Caguas, Puerto Rico.

 Rodriguez was also, along with Rickin Sánchez and three others, one of the original organizers of the Puerto Rican boxing Commission.